 - Prolonged contact to the area above the shoulders.

-- An offensive or defensive player’s head being pushed upwards to the point that their field of view is the sky/roof.
+- An offensive or defensive player’s head being pushed upwards, dangerously bending their neck.